Ollama Integration

 })

-This example demonstrates the utilization of OLLAMA to combine word semantics.
+This example demonstrates using OLLAMA to combine word semantics.

 jspreadsheet(HTMLElement, {